https://www.france24.com/en/live-news/20260408-trump-to-discuss-leaving-nato-in-meeting-with-rutte-white-house

 But even here the US is right on par with Canada in the middle of the pack.
 Legbiter's people are not very supportive. :P

-Quote from: Grey Fox on Today at 06:10:44 PMI think is that some expect Congress persons to also discuss things and not disappear.
+Quote from: Grey Fox on April 13, 2026, 06:10:44 PMI think is that some expect Congress persons to also discuss things and not disappear.
 But the American Congress hasn't been a space for actual speeches in a wild and that hurts the opposition.

 Well, that is true.
 Most Congressional speeches these days are Senators/Congressman talking to themselves and a camera in the middle of the night to an empty room all for the purpose of putting their dribble into the Congressional Record for some unknown reason.